mrmarganski/mkdoc/docs/engineering/cad/stage0.md

 ## 🚦 Step 1: Complete the Setup Guide

 Please keep this tab open!
 Click the button below to open the FRCDesign setup guide in a new window.
-Read through their page carefully and complete all the steps they list.
+Read through their page carefully and complete all the steps they list in the "Course Setup" Section Only.

 !!! warning "Important Account Note"
-    When signing up for Onshape, make sure you select the **Education Account** (which is free) and use your school/student email address if you have one.
+    When signing up for Onshape, make sure you select the **Education Account** (which is free) and you **MUST** use your Region15 email address.

 [Go to FRCDesign: New to CAD Setup :material-open-in-new:](https://www.frcdesign.org/learning-course/course-setup/new-to-cad/){ .md-button .md-button--primary target="_blank" }